hanxiaomax/Learncpp_CN/docs/9-11-Return-by-reference-and-return-by-address.md

 }
 ```

-COPY

-## It’s okay to return reference parameters by reference
+## 返回’s okay to return reference parameters by reference

 There are quite a few cases where returning objects by reference makes sense, and we’ll encounter many of those in future lessons.
 However, there is one useful example that we can show now.